 There are a couple of ways to dehumidify magnetic media.
 One is the “warm oven” or “baking” process as some practitioners called it.
 The concept being to bring the media up to a high enough temperature so as to drive off the moisture that has been absorbed into the polyester matrix that binds the magnetic particles to the plastic film.
 The absorbed moisture causes the polyester to begin decomposing.
 If you have ever opened a canister or tape package and smelled a vinegar odor, that is acetic acid break-down product.
 It was used to create the polyester originally.
 That is why the goal is to remove the moisture (without harming or damaging the tape).
 But the the extraction process is one of diffusion.
 Any moisture closest to the edge of the tape is removed first.
 Then moisture that is further down in the tape pack diffuses (restores equilibrium) to replace the “lost” moisture and is subsequently removed from the edge of the tape.
 Some operators felt that they could speed up this tedious process by running their ovens at higher temperatures!
 Bad Move!
 The tape has a significant temperature coefficient.
 Upon cooling, the tape attempts of reduce its length, and in so doing places enormous hoop stress on the inner layers and hub of the tape.
 We received at tape from an anguished studio asking if there was ANYTHING that could be done to salvage the tape.
 The inner third of the reel had literally fused (gel-blocked) into a solid piece of plastic and magnetic emulsion.
 Nothing could be done to help save the information which had been on the tape.
 The warm oven approach can be helpful with certain caveats in mind.
 First the temperature increase must be only a moderate one (not higher than 120 degrees F.).
 The temperature can only be brought up slowly ( 24 hours to reach 120 F.) and return to ambient, even slower – 48 hours.
 Knowing when an end point is reached is difficult because it is hard to determine when the vast bulk of moisture has been removed.

+The best way to dry tapes, if you lack a custom vacuum chamber, is to use silica gel.
 We have a customer on the East coast that places his media in sealed containers that have a bed of dry silica gel in the bottom of the container.
 The tapes are placed in the containers for several weeks and emerge dry and stress free.
 While time consuming, the process definitely works.
 I will put you in contact with this person if you would like to explore his process.
 He has also built devices through which he spools the dried tape to treat it with preservative

 Best regards, Walter Davies